-What if I told you that a health condition affects about 72 million — or one out of every three — American adults under old guidelines?
-And what if I told you that under new guidelines, that number will rise to about 103 Americans?
-I’m talking about a highly common, yet preventable, condition called high blood pressure, also known as hypertension — which is why you need to pay attention if you have high blood pressure symptoms.
-(1)
+This health condition affects about 72 million — or one out of every three — American adults under old guidelines.
+Under new guidelines, that number will rise to about 103 Americans.
+This is the highly common, yet preventable, condition called high blood pressure, also known as hypertension — which is why you need to pay attention if you have high blood pressure symptoms.

 What is high blood pressure exactly?
 It’s a common disease in which blood flows through blood vessels and arteries at higher than normal pressures.